Skip to content

 In a world where most clothing is produced in factories, our hand smocking stands apart.
 Each piece is shaped stitch by stitch by skilled human hands rather than heavy machinery, allowing the craft to unfold at a slower, more considered pace.
 Hand smocking is not organised around production runs or factory systems.
 It is a community led craft, practised in small local groups where skill, time, and care determine the rhythm of making.
 Hand smocking offers flexibility and autonomy, respecting family, home, and the natural rhythm of daily life.
 This human centred approach creates a gentler impact on both people and planet, and allows the craft to remain rooted in care rather than industrial scale.

-made to last
+Made to last

 Our pieces are designed as future heirlooms, conceived to be worn, loved, and passed on.
 Designed with longevity in mind and made slowly by hand, our pieces are created to become part of a family story, often handed down from mother to daughter, carrying memories forward.

-Around 60 percent of our collections are made using deadstock fabrics, beautiful existing materials that might otherwise go unused.
+Around 60 percent of our collections are made using deadstock fabrics, existing materials that might otherwise remain unused.
 Working with deadstock allows us to create with what already exists rather than producing new materials unnecessarily.
 These fabrics often come with their own history, character and limitations, which we see as a creative opportunity.
 By choosing deadstock wherever possible, we reduce waste, minimise excess, and honour the resources already in circulation, while continuing to create pieces that feel joyful, timeless, and full of life.

 It is important to us that the quality of our fabrics carries the weight of the artistry itself.
 We choose materials for their beauty, durability, and ability to age gracefully, ensuring they are worthy of the time, skill, and care invested in every piece.